I Spy (2002 TV series)

-I Spy is an American stop-motion/claymation television series that aired on the HBO Family digital pay-TV channel in the United States from December 14, 2002 to September 21, 2003, based on the children's book series created and written by Jean Marzollo and Walter Wick.
-Produced by The Ink Tank in season 1 and JWL Entertainment Productions in season 2 and Scholastic Media, the show lasted for two seasons and 52 episodes.
+I Spy is an American stop-motion and claymation television series that aired on the HBO Family digital pay-TV channel in the United States from December 14, 2002 to September 21, 2003, based on the children's book series created and written by Jean Marzollo and Walter Wick.
+Produced by The Ink Tank in season 1 and JWL Entertainment Productions in season 2 and Scholastic Entertainment, the show lasted for two seasons and 52 episodes.